Chiral Symmetry Restoration from a Boundary

 We find substantial effects on the chiral condensate for lattice sizes less than about $4 \, \texttt{fm}$.
-As our consideration lies outside of chiral perturbation theory, this estimate is necessarily model dependent.
-The sigma model, however, has the minimal features necessary to address the effect, whereas chiral perturbation theory by contrast does not.
+As our consideration lies outside of chiral perturbation theory, our estimate is necessarily model dependent.
+The sigma model employed, however, has the minimal features necessary to address the effect, whereas chiral perturbation theory by contrast does not.
 An important finding within this model is that finite-size effects on the volume-averaged condensate only vanish as a power law rather than as an exponential.

 Our presentation has the following organization.
 We first describe the simple sigma model that we employ in Sec.~\ref{s:Model}.
 The model is then considered in Sec.~\ref{s:D} with homogeneous Dirichlet boundary conditions in one of the space-time directions.
 We obtain an expression for the local chiral condensate by solving the analytical mechanics that determines the vacuum.
 The volume-averaged condensate is shown to approach the infinite volume value up to power-law corrections.
 Finally in Sec.~\ref{s:S}, a brief summary concludes this work.